28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 When we lack it...
 We yearn...
 We crave...
 We ache...
 We get 'stuck'...
 We fall apart...
 We even “feel crazy”.

-When we lack a healthy loving relationship with ourselves and our self-care tank is deficient-- then we go into relationships and cannot attend to our needs and wants, and our well-being.
+When we lack a healthy, loving relationship with ourselves and our self-care tank is deficient, we go into relationships and cannot attend to our needs, wants, and well-being.

 Love addicts and codependents are great at taking care of others, but not so great at doing the same for themselves.

-In relationships, while turning away from the 'self', the love addict will turn towards their partner with laser focus and care only about making him or her happy and getting his/her needs met... this is "other care" only, and is dysfunctional.
+In relationships, while in the midst of turning away from the 'self,' the love addict will turn towards their partner with laser focus and care only about making him or her happy and getting his/her needs met... this is "other care" only, and is dysfunctional.

 tank, having your oil changed, & rotating your tires.

-Part of the recovery work in love addiction is the work of fine-tuning and building self-care muscles.
+Part of the recovery work in love addiction is fine-tuning and building self-care muscles.

-If you have a pattern of toxic relationships, then it is perhaps time for you to begin strengthening your self-care muscles.
+If you have a pattern of toxic relationships, it is perhaps time to begin strengthening your self-care muscles.

 The following are 28 important self-care acts to help you start building these muscles.